urbit/azimuth/constitution_spec.md

 ### Create galaxy

 **Interface:**
-`createGalaxy(uint8 _galaxy, address _target, uint64 _date)`
+`createGalaxy(uint8 _galaxy, address _target, uint64 _lockTime, uint64 _completeTime)`

 **Description:**
-Assign initial galaxy owner and birthdate.
+Assign initial galaxy owner, lock date and completion date.
 Can only be done once.
+The lock date specifies the time at which the `Locked` galaxy may be made `Living`.
+The completion date is used to calculate how many stars the galaxy may have at any given time.
+This increases linearly from `1` to `256` between the lock time and completion time.

 **Requirements:**
 - The caller must be the owner of the Constitution contract.